janishutz/libreevent/src/server/backend/plugins/payments/README.md

 It can contain any number of (not interfering) routes.
 Please always use the /payments/ route as a base to avoid running into problems.

-## The plugin.json file
-The plugin.json file should look as follows:

 ## configOption.json
 This file contains the settings that should be available in the settings page of libreevent.
 It should contain the following fields, as required by the settings.vue module.